-The major source of weighted credit risk for the Company is trade financing.
+The Bank addresses geopolitical risks in these regions through ongoing monitoring and if necessary, by adjusting the country limits and ratings, limiting credit to a very selective group of borrowers (mainly only with systemically important banks) and through risk mitigation in the form of cash deposits where deemed necessary.
 The country exposure is actively monitored by the local trade and risk teams.
 The counterparty risk evaluation and loan limits are centrally managed.
 All counterparties (clients and banks) are assessed and allocated a borrower rating in accordance with BNY Mellon's rating system.
 Monitoring and control is conducted via a number of real-time systems to ensure that approved exposure levels are not exceeded, or are pre-approved by a suitable credit officer in light of individual circumstances.
 Post-event monitoring is also conducted by the Credit Risk function, including a respective reporting to Branch Management.

-2.6 Article 446 CRR II - Operational risk
+2.7 Operational risk